-Construction Impacts under the Project Alternatives Resource Category Alternative 1 Alternative 2 Alternative 3 Alternative 4 Historic Built Resources Impact CUL#4: Permanent Demolition, Destruction, Relocation, or Alteration of Built Resources or Setting 7 built resources adversely affected.
-These include: Resource ID 0497; Resource ID 0522; Resource ID 0585; Resource ID 3001; Resource ID 3458; Resource ID 4310; Resource ID 4317 Of these, 5 built resources would be demolished, relocated, or destroyed.
+Construction Impacts und der the Project Alternatives Resource Category Alternative 1 Alternative 2 Alternative 3 Alternative 4 Impact CUL#2: Permanent Disturbance of Known Archaeological Sites 25 archaeological sites adversely affected.
+Of these, 10 completely or partially encompassed; 15 narrow rights-of-way or sliver acquisitions.
+31 archaeological sites adversely affected.
+Of these, 13 completely or partially encompassed; 18 narrow rights-of-way or sliver acquisitions.
+28 archaeological sites adversely affected.
+Of these, 12 completely or partially encompassed; 16 narrow rights-of-way or sliver acquisitions 25 archaeological sites adversely affected.
+Of these, 10 completely or partially encompassed; 15 narrow rights-of-way or sliver acquisitions Impact CUL#3: Temporary Public Access and Disturbance of Archaeological Resources None anticipated.
+Same as Alternative 1.
+Same as Alternative 1.
+Same as Alternative 1.
+Historic Built Resources Impact CUL#4: Permanent Demolition, Destruction, Relocation, or Alteration of Built Resources or Setting 7 built resources adversely affected.
+These include: Resource ID 0497; Resource ID 0522; Resource ID 3001; Resource ID 3001; Resource ID 3458; Resource ID 4310; Resource ID 4317 Of these, 5 built resources would be demolished, relocated, or destroyed.
 In most cases demolition or destruction would result from introduction of HSR right-of-way or roadway right-of-way; 1 built resource would experience compromised integrity due to the loss of character-defining features; and the setting of 1 resource would be altered by introduction of HSR right-of-way, which would change the historic context.
 11 built resources adversely affected.
-These include: Resource ID 0141; Resource ID 0497; Resource ID 0522; Resource ID 0585; Resource ID 1863; Resource ID 1909; Resource ID 3001; Resource ID 3402; Resource ID 3458; Resource ID 4310; Resource ID 4317 Of these, 7 built resources would be demolished or destroyed.
-In most cases demolition would result from introduction of HSR right-of-way or roadway right-of-way; 2 built resources would experience compromised integrity due to the loss of character-defining features; and the setting of 2 resources would change the historic context.
+These include: Resource ID 0141; Resource ID 0497; Resource ID 0522; Resource ID 1863; Resource ID 1909; Resource ID 3001; Resource ID 3402; Resource ID 3458; Resource ID 4310; Resource ID 4317 Of these, 7 built resources would be demolished or destroyed.
+In most cases demolition would result from introduction of HSR right-of-way or roadway right-of-way; 2 built resources would experience compromised integrity due to the loss of character-defining features; and the setting of 2 resources would be altered by introduction of HSR right-of-way, which would change the historic context.
 7 built resources adversely affected.
-These include: Resource ID 0141; Resource ID 0497; Resource ID 0522; Resource ID 0585; Resource ID 3001; Resource ID 4310; Resource ID 4317 Of these, 4 built resources would be demolished.
+These include: Resource ID 0141; Resource ID 0497; Resource ID 0522; Resource ID 3001; Resource ID 3001; Resource ID 4310; Resource ID 4317 Of these, 4 built resources would be demolished.
 In most cases demolition would result from introduction of HSR right-of-way or roadway right-of-way; 1 built resource would experience compromised integrity due to the loss of character-defining features; and the setting of 2 resources would be altered by introduction of HSR right-of-way, which would change the historic context.
 5 built resources adversely affected.
 These include: Resource ID 0497; Resource ID 2127; Resource ID 3458; Resource ID 4310; Resource ID 4317 Of these, 3 built resources would be demolished.
 In most cases demolition would result from introduction of HSR right-of-way or roadway right-of-way; 1 built resource would experience compromised integrity due to the loss of character-defining features; and the setting of 1 resource would be altered by introduction of HSR right-of-way, which would change the historic context.
 Impact CUL#5: Temporary Noise and Vibration Impacts on Built Resources Caused by Construction Activities 0 built resources adversely affected.
 Same as Alternative 1.
 Same as Alternative 1.
 Same as Alternative 1.